-Prior to the first day of attendance, all students on academic probation must review their class schedule with an academic counselor who may:
+Prior to the first day of attendance, schedules of students on academic probation will be reviewed by an academic counselor/advisor who may:

-- Limit their enrollment to nine (9) credit hours or less for the semester; - Prescribe specific developmental or required courses for enrollment; and - Specify the mechanism by which courses are delivered.
+- 1. Limit their enrollment to nine (9) credit hours or less for the semester; - 2.
+Prescribe specific developmental, supplemental, or other required courses for enrollment; and - 3.
+Specify the mechanism by which courses are delivered.